French and German (BA)

-Study two European languages and their cultures, and explore a wide range of topics covering literature, culture, history and politics.
+A modern languages degree equips you with excellent communication, research, critical and evaluative skills, all of which are highly sought after by employers.
+Study two European languages and their cultures on our French and German (BA) course, and explore a wide range of topics covering literature, culture, history and politics.

-This degree gives you the chance to study two major European languages and their cultures.
-You will take core modules in French and German language every year, combining these with a range of literary, cultural, and political options.
-In French in your first year you will take a core module that develops your existing language skills; in German, you will either take Modern German Language I or Modern German Language for Begninners.
-From your second year, alongside your linguistic studies, you will choose from a large selection of non-language modules, designed to extend your knowledge and understanding of the literature, culture, society, and politics of the French- and German-speaking worlds, in both a historical and a contemporary perspective.
+This degree gives you the chance to study two major European languages and their associated cultures.
+You will take core modules in French and German language every year, combining these with a range of literary, cultural and political options.
+After your first year, you will choose from a large selection of specialist cultural modules, designed to extend your knowledge and understanding of the literature, culture, society and politics of the French-speaking and the German-speaking worlds.
 You will consolidate your learning by spending your second or third year abroad.
-If you are learning German for the first time, your year abroad will normally be in your third year.
+If you are learning German for the first time, your year abroad will be in your third year.

-In your first year, you will follow one compulsory language module, designed to develop your knowledge and understanding of written and spoken French, including grammar.
-You will also take the core module Story of Modern France, where you will examine primary texts from major periods and events in French history, literature and politics, to provide you with the foundation to study further aspects of French and Francophone culture in the later stages of your degree.
-You will take a core German module and you'll be able to choose a further German module in your first year.
+In your first year, you will take language classes designed to develop your knowledge and understanding of written and spoken French.
+You will also take the core module The Story of Modern France, where you will examine primary texts from major periods and events in French history, literature, and politics; you will choose one further first-year module in French.
+You will be able to select a further German module in your first year.

-Having acquired foundation skills in your first year, you will go on to develop your language skills on our compulsory language modules in the second and final years, as well as your own particular interests beyond the languages you’ve chosen.
+Having acquired foundation skills in your first year, you will go on to develop your language skills on our compulsory language modules in intermediate and final years.
+You will also have the opportunity to explore your own particular interests beyond the languages you’ve chosen.
 Our modules reflect the research specialism of academics in the French and German departments and cover a broad range of subjects including culture, society, literature, politics, philosophy, film and history.

 12 hours per week (15 hours per week in first year).